 The complete Video Tutorial: Partition Hard Disk without Formatting [Screencast]

 * Update: This article was written on the basis of a test in Windows 7 Ultimate version.
 But after getting some readers’ feedback, it seems that the procedure does not work properly in the other versions of Windows 7 like Home Premium etc. So please make sure that you are using Windows 7 Ultimate before applying this method.

-** Update: While the procedure works fine in Windows 7 Ultimate version, it does not work in Windows 7 home, starter or other versions properly if the number of partitions exceeds 4.
+** Update: While the procedure works fine in Windows 7 Ultimate version, it does not work in Windows 7 home, starter or other versions properly if the number of partitions exceeds 4 (learn how to Partition Hard Drive in Windows 7 Starter Without Formatting).
 That means if you try to create the 5th partition in your hard disk, this process will not work.
 If you are in Windows 7 Home or starter edition, make sure that the total number of partitions is less than 4 before you go for a new partition.

 You have to make sure that your unallocated drive is not the fifth one.
 I had to move files from recovery drive somewhere else and merge it with the unallocated one.
 After that I just followed everything here and it worked like magic.
 Hope this helps.